 20 Sep LOCAL RECOVERY STORY: VANESSA D.

-can you buy metformin over the counter in australia My relationship with alcohol has always been a bit tumultuous.
+My relationship with alcohol has always been a bit tumultuous.
 I can admit that I had some fun in my early days.
 The appeal, for me, was suddenly feeling confident and pretty, laughing a little harder with friends and finally feeling like I fit in; but I never drank like other people did.
 In retrospect, I knew I was different from the very start.
 From that first drink, I knew I wanted more.
 And it wasn’t the same “want” as my friends, who just looked forward to drinking again on the weekend.
 I wanted MORE!
 While my friends simply craved a good buzz and an exciting atmosphere, I was two drinks ahead of them, and already thinking about the next one.

 Some days I still miss that apathy…